 I certainly enjoyed Bulletstorm: Full Clip Edition finding it to be a solid remaster of a very enjoyable game to play.
 The story was somewhat hilarious with great commentary on modern shooters and just wacky scenes.
 The campaign is lengthy with some decently developed characters and an option to play it again in Overkill Mode if you'd like.
 There's also a full somewhat cooperative multiplayer area and Echoes for extra killing challenges.
 Definitely a solid amount of content here all around in what's a complete pack of an odd title.
 It's worth checking this game out for it's over the top action and perhaps even revisiting if you had played it in the past.

-Review Done on Bulletstorm: Full Clip Edition for Xbox One
+Bulletstorm: Full Clip Edition Review on Xbox One

 Review Code Provided by One PR